Carnagion/dissertation/interim/interim.typ

 == Data

-An initial dataset of instances was needed to test the implementation on -- these, as well as the ICAO separations between each pair of aircraft in them, were obtained from the University of Bologna Operations Research Group's freely accessible online #link("https://site.unibo.it/operations-research/en/research/library-of-codes-and-instances-1")[library of instances].
-These instance sets were also used in previous works @furini-improved-horizon. // TODO: Reference Furini's earlier paper
+An initial dataset of instances was needed to test the implementation on.
+These were obtained from the University of Bologna Operations Research Group's freely accessible online #link("https://site.unibo.it/operations-research/en/research/library-of-codes-and-instances-1")[library of instances].
+These instance sets consisted of rows of aircraft with their registration numbers, models, weight class, operation type (arrival or departure), and earliest possible take-off time, as well as the ICAO separations between each pair of aircraft.
+The instances were also used for testing in previous works @furini-improved-horizon. // TODO: Reference Furini's earlier paper

 === Data Generation

 The aforementioned datasets were developed solely for the runway sequencing problem and not integrated runway and de-icing sequencing.
 This meant that the instances did not contain data for the pushback durations, taxi durations, de-icing durations, and line-up durations of aircraft, making them largely unsuitable for use as-is in this project.
-Thus, there was a need to augment the datasets and create a data generator.
+Thus, there was a need to augment the data and create a dataset generator.

 // TODO: Talk about creating the new CSV format and generating random data